tabetalt/style-guide/README.md

-# Flexisoft design Style Guide
+# Tabetalt design Style Guide

-Welcome to the # Flexisoft design Style Guide!
+Welcome to the Tabetalt design Style Guide!
 This guide is designed to present the general CSS rules that we want to use across all applications within our organization.

 ## Purpose